saveourtool/diktat/info/guide/guide-chapter-3.md

 }
  ```

-8) If supertype list has more than 2 elements, they should be separated by newlines.
+8) If super type list has more than 2 elements, they should be separated by newlines.

 **Valid example:**
 ```kotlin